tritemio/manta_manu/ES_formulas.md

 \(F_{DexDem}, F_{DexAem}, F_{DAexDem}, F_{DAexAem}\).
 Formally, the only difference with the ALEX photon stream is that
 \(A_{ex}\) in ALEX is replaced with \(DA_{ex}\) in PAX.
-Differently from ALEX, all four photon streams in PAX contain useful fluorescent signal.
+Differently from ALEX, howall four photon streams in PAX contain useful fluorescent signal.
 In particular,
 \(F_{DAexDem}\) contains D fluorescence due to D laser excitation, while the corresponding term \(F_{AexDem}\) in ALEX contains